syedwshah/VoiceBooking/README.md

 - Wire up the OpenAI Realtime WebSocket bridge for the chat booking assistant.
 - Add authentication and persistence if you move beyond a single-user demo.
 - Replace the mock key issuance service with a real smart-lock integration or MCP payment gate.
+- Expand the schema/migrations to cover bookings, payments, and audit logs when you progress beyond the prototype.

 ## Tooling & Scripts